Briefgarde/TP-Convolution/rapport.md

 # TP-2 : Linear algebra with matrices and vectors

-Note : I'm aware the PDF version is cumbersome to read because of the image cuts.
+Note : I'm aware the PDF version of the rapport is cumbersome to read because of the image cuts.
 I couldn't figure out a way to fix this issue.
-I vastly recommend to open this pdf into VS code and use a previewer to see its content.
+I vastly recommend to open the rapport via the .md file into VS code and use a previewer to see its content over using the PDF, even if its more stable.
 ## Ex 1
 ### Part 1 : Practice with Numbers
 If my writing is too bad to read, please reach out to me, and I'll happily clarify everything !